|Title||DCO & Statutory Process Manager|

-Highways England are currently recruiting 3 x talented DCO & Statutory Process Managers based in either our Guildford or Bedford office.
+Highways England are currently recruiting a talented DCO & Statutory Process Managers based in either our Guildford or Bedford office.

 ♦ Be an active member of a specialist and industry-leading team within Highways England supporting individual project teams to manage their scheme’s progression through the Planning Act 2008 pre-application, application, pre-examination, examination, decision, and post-consent stages

 ♦ Build collaborative relationships with individual project teams (including their suppliers) across Highways England to provide an empowering, empathetic and supportive service on statutory process matters that enables individual project teams to deliver the commitments within the Road Investment Strategy and Highways England Delivery Plan with more confidence and pace

 ♦ Provide an interface between individual project teams and other DCO & Statutory Process Team members to ensure that external and internal knowledge is cascaded and issues and experience from project teams is shared and escalated.